-This beautiful Asian styled vase is easy to make but does take some time.
+This beautiful Asian-style vase is easy to make but does take some time.
 There is a long drying period between each of the steps.
 The results are well worth the wait!
-You can download the clip art I provide and make your glass bottle vase like mine or incorporate your own designs or clip art into the project.
 So find those empty bottles that are all over your house and get crafting!

 Remove the Wine Labels From Bottles With Soap and Water